onion2k/everyday/README.md

 **everyday** is a web app that keeps track of something that you do every day, and encourages you to keep going, especially if you miss a day.
 It was inspired by the Github contributions graph, which I use to track my "coding every day" habit, and I wanted to expand for other people to track their projects too.

+# Tech

+**everyday** uses React for the frontend and Firebase for data storage and serverless functions (or it will in the future).

 # Todo

 * Better responsiveness inc mobile